The Lobby Code

 IndyCar~50% overlap.
 More contact-tolerant than F1.

-Sportscar / GT (IMSA, WEC, SRO GT3)20 to 30% (front bumper to front wheel).
+Sportscar / GT (IMSA, WEC, SRO GT3)20-30% (front bumper to front wheel).

 NASCAR CupNo formal threshold.
 Side-by-side is normal racing.